macaodha/batdetect2/docs/source/reference/cli/predict.rst

-Predict command
+Process command
 ===============

-Use ``batdetect2 predict`` to run prediction on audio.
+Use ``batdetect2 process`` to run inference on audio.

 Choose a subcommand based on how you want to provide the input: